clearmatics/libsnark/README.md

     * __examples__: example code and tutorials for this module
     * __tests__: unit tests for this module

-In particular, the top-level API examples are at `libsnark/r1cs_ppzksnark/examples/` and `libsnark/gadgetlib2/examples/`.
+In particular, the top-level API examples is at `libsnark/r1cs_ppzksnark/examples/`.

 --------------------------------------------------------------------------------